k1lly0u/RustEdit_Docs/AutospawnGuide.md

+#Autospawn Topology Guide

 This document serves as a guide to all auto-spawned entities using topology to determine spawn locations.

-**Splat** - The entity will only spawn in areas where any of these splat types
+**Splat** - The entity will only spawn in areas where any of these splat types are located

-**Biome** - The entity will only spawn in areas where any of these biome types
+**Biome** - The entity will only spawn in areas where any of these biome types are located

 **Required Topology** - The entity will only spawn in areas where all of these topology types are located